kleijnweb/symfony-swagger-microservice-edition/README.md

 1. `composer install`
 2. Rename `.env.dist` to `.env`
 3. Confirm all is good to start screwing things up: `phpunit -c app`
-4. Replace `web/petstore.yml` with your own Swagger
+4. Replace `app/config/swagger.yml` with your own Swagger
-5. Update that ref in `routing.yml`
 6. Start hacking away at the pet store :)

 __Note:__ To change the root namespace from Acme to your own, update composer.json autoload config and `install`.